-The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2019 through 2038.
+The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2021 through 2040.
 The Forecast was prepared on a monthly basis using municipal utility data provided to FMPA by the ARP Participants and load data maintained by FMPA.
 Historical and projected economic and demographic data were provided by the Bureau of Economic and Business Research (BEBR) at the University of Florida and Woods & Poole Economics, nationally recognized providers of such data, from which averages were developed for the forecast horizon.
 The Forecast also relied on information regarding local economic and demographic issues specific to each ARP Participant.
 Weather data was provided by the National Oceanic and Atmospheric Administration (NOAA) for a variety of weather stations in close proximity to the ARP Participants.
-The Forecast assumes normal weather conditions, as reported by NOAA and reflecting the 1981-2010 period.
+The Forecast assumes normal weather conditions, as reported by NOAA and reflecting a rolling thirty-year average.